codelucas/codelucas.com/quotes/index.md

 <!-- -->
 > Today, we woke up feeling like strangers in a foreign land.

-> -- Kevin de Leon (California Senator) and Anthony Rendon in response to Trump winning the 2016 electio
+> -- Kevin de Leon (California Senator) and Anthony Rendon in response to Trump winning the 2016 election

 <!-- -->